danlorb/hassio-addons/README.md

 ## About

 Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
 This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.
-You can use this AddOns as is.
+You can use this AddOns as is and at your own Risk.

 ## Installation